dotnet/docs/docs/iot/tutorials/i2c-lcd-display.md

 1. Terminate the program by pressing <kbd>Ctrl+C</kbd>.

 Congratulations!
-You've displayed text using an LCD using a I2C and a GPIO expander!
+You've displayed text on an LCD using a I2C and a GPIO expander!